 1978 ... beginnings that border on the experimental.
 It is clear that they will have to raise the level of play somewhat to hope to play in the big leagues ...

-1979 ... there is better but the least that we can say is that the group is frankly crossed out.
+1979 ... there is better but the least that we can say is that the group is frankly wacky.
 Typical at this time across the Channel ...

 1979 ... only the English, and some Americans, will have been able to offer us this kind of delirium.
 Welcome to the 80s !

-1980 ... and this is not the song that will change the game.
+1980 ... and this is not this song that will change the game.
 But that's also the 80s and we love them for that too !

 1980 ... the sound changes somewhat, as does the style.
 Of course, we still do not really know in which musical galaxy the group is located but he is close to ours, that's clear ...